 About Spot the Dot

-Spot the Dot is a foundation working with artists from around the world to raise awareness of melanoma and other types of skin cancer.
+Spot the Dot is a small NGO working with artists, athletes, patients, and dermatologists from around the world to raise awareness of melanoma and other types of skin cancer.
 The aim of the projects is to encourage people to start a conversation with their loved ones (and their physician) about the importance of prevention and detection of skin cancer.

-Spot the Dot was founded by melanoma patient Marije Kruis, who is Dutch but lives in Austria.
+Spot the Dot was founded in 2015 by melanoma patient Marije Kruis, who is Dutch but lives in Austria.
 That is why the foundation is registered in Austria.
-The working language is English, but we also try to translate as many projects as possible into Dutch and German to make all projects accessible to everyone.
+The working language is English, but we also try to translate as many projects as possible into Dutch and German (as well as French and Spanish) to make all projects accessible to everyone.